franneck94/HelperBox/docs/Emo.md

 - Tank Bonding:
   - If no target is selected then 2nd last player will be targeted in UW, elsewhere the first player
-  - Blath, Life and Bond will be cast if not present
+  - Balth, Life and Bond will be cast if not present

 - Fuse Pull:
   - Steps